 *Estimated date and subject to change

-WSDOT will select a contractor in early 2018 using a best-value approach and a design-build contracting method that encourages innovative and cost-effective proposals.
+WSDOT will select a contractor in spring 2018 using a best-value approach and a design-build contracting method that encourages innovative and cost-effective proposals.
 By giving the bidding contractors greater flexibility, it allows us to benefit from their expertise and experience.
 However, it also means that many details about the demolition work will not be determined until after the contractor is selected and completes their plans.

 What is a design-build contract?